-However, the property markets of the two regions differ in both value and affordability, with the Algarve being a better choice for those who want to live in the sunshine.
+The property markets of the two regions differ in both value and affordability, with the Algarve being a better choice for those who want to live in the sunshine.

 Costa Del Sol

-Costa del Sol is the extremely popular southern coastal area of Spain’s Andalucía region.
+Costa del Sol is located on the southern coastal area of Spain’s Andalucía region.
 It’s bordered by the busy towns of Nerja and Marbella, with Málaga as its centerpiece.
-As an American expat living in the Portugal’s Algarve for three years now, I have an easy two-hour drive to Spain’s Costa del Sol.
+As an American expat living in Portugal’s Algarve for three years now, I have an easy two-hour drive to Spain’s Costa del Sol.
 The scenery is stunning, with mountains rising dramatically out of the sea.

 The culture in these rugged hills and coastal plains is still centered around village life—each village with a mother church and communal well or fonte.
-But outside of towns, happily, there are over 100 kilometers of sandy beaches and 39 golf courses to
+Outside the towns, there are over 100 kilometers of sandy beaches and 39 golf courses to

-Both Costa del Sol and the Algarve have plenty of new and existing properties available… but which of the two areas is the better value?
+Both Costa del Sol and the Algarve have plenty of new and already existing properties available… but which of the two areas is the better value?

-According to the latest EHPI data available, Spain’s value is 72.09.
+According to the latest EHPI data, Spain’s value is 72.09.
 It’s the lowest value in Europe at 28% off its 2010 prices.
 Portugal’s rating is 90.64.

-In fact, actual costs in the Algarve are lower.
+Actual costs in the Algarve are lower.

 The Algarve Is The Place To Buy For More Than Just Value And Price